 Kinetics and equilibria can be used to determine reaction rates and results (or non-results) of reactions for all types of compounds.
 Nearly everything can be expressed using these phenomena.
 Intermolecular forces, pressure (from Ideal gases), and kinetics are just a couple of places from where a physics map can be expanded.
 It is equally hard to determine from where a map of topics in biology should ideally branch as all living things that we are aware of are based on organic chemistry.
 We use blood as a buffer to maintain out proper acid/base levels (pH).
 Bananas give off enough radiation that we measure exposure in “banana equivalent doses.”It is best to look at chemistry, physics, and biology as one course because concepts from one discipline can often be explained by phenomena in the other two.

 Please let me know if you would like me to expand upon this or make similar maps as I see them.
-For more details and regarding tutoring in NYC in Manhattan, Brooklyn, and Staten Island, contact me here.
+For more details and regarding tutoring in NYC in Manhattan, Brooklyn, and Staten Island, contact me or book me.